Bombshell Fitness Trainer Kelsey Wells Shows Off Insanely Toned Physique In Gray Sports Bra On Instagram

 “Could you actually get any hotter?!
 Thank you for sharing your workouts,” one person wrote.

 Kelsey regularly gets this type of comment when she posts workout videos on her Instagram page.
-As The Inquisitr reported, she got similar feedback when she posted a clip in which she’s demonstrating cool-down stretches while wearing a fuschia and purple leggings with a matching sports bra.
+As The Inquisitr reported, she got similar feedback when she posted a clip in which she demonstrated cool-down stretches while wearing fuschia and purple leggings with a matching sports bra.
 The post currently has over 250,000 views.

 “Cooldowns are so underestimated but are an important part of training longevity.
 SHOW YOUR BODY SOME LOVE!” she wrote in the caption.